apache/zeppelin/docs/security/overview.md

 There are three aspects to Zeppelin security:

 * Authentication: is the user who they say they are?
-[More](overview.html)
+[More](authentication.html)
 * Notebook authorization: does the user have permissions to read or write to a note?
 [More](notebook_authorization.html)
-* Interpreter authorization: does the user have permissions to perform interpreter operations e.g. access data source objects?
+* Interpreter and data source authorization: does the user have permissions to perform interpreter operations or access data source objects?
 [More](interpreter_authorization.html)